Skip to content

 def output = my_data:Title

-This code instructs the RKGS to output all of the fields called Title.
+This code instructs the RKGS to show the output of all the fields called Title.

 For details on querying imported data, see Querying CSV Data in the CSV Import guide.